aliff90/aliff90/README.md

 ### Hi there 👋 I'm Aliff.

-After finishing my degree, I learned web developement as I realized my interest is in web deelopement .
+After finishing my degree, I learned web developement as I realized my interest is in web developement .
 I just finished my course on ReactJS!
 Now I'm improving my skills in ReactJS.
 Although a long way to go, learning something new everytime.
 <!--
 **aliff90/aliff90** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.